OfficeDev/office-js-docs-reference/DocumentationToolingNotes.md

 API Extractor converts the d.ts files into JSON data.
 This tokenizes all the type data, allowing for easier parsing.

-API Documenter converts the JSON data into yml files.
-The yml files are converted to markdown by the Open Publishing System that publishes our docs to docs.microsoft.com.
+API Documenter converts the JSON data into .yml files.
+The .yml files are converted to markdown by the Open Publishing System that publishes our docs to docs.microsoft.com.
 API Documenter also contains an Office-specific extension that inserts our code snippets.

-The postprocessor cleans up the table of contents and moves the yml files into the [publishing folder](https://github.com/OfficeDev/office-js-docs-reference/tree/master/docs/docs-ref-autogen).
+The postprocessor cleans up the table of contents and moves the .yml files into the [publishing folder](https://github.com/OfficeDev/office-js-docs-reference/tree/master/docs/docs-ref-autogen).

 All four of these steps are performed when [GenerateDocs.cmd](https://github.com/OfficeDev/office-js-docs-reference/blob/master/generate-docs/GenerateDocs.cmd) is run.
 That script also handles node module installation and cleans out old file sets.